6. Policy Search

 Key Takeaways

-1. Structure your uncertainty in the SOW type
+1. Structure your uncertainty in the Scenario type

 2. Separate physics from framework in standalone functions